SPORTU: A Comprehensive Sports Understanding Benchmark for Multimodal Large Language Models: Experiment

 \textbf{SPORTU-text Evaluation:} We evaluated several leading language models on the SPORTU-text, including open-source models like Llama-3.1-405B \citep{llama3}, and closed-source models such as GPT-4o (2024-08-06 version) \citep{gpt4o}, Gemini-1.5 Pro\citep{geminiteam2024gemini}, and Claude-3.5-Sonnet (20240620 version) \citep{Claude3.5}.
 Access to these models was facilitated through their respective APIs.

-We primarily focused on the Chain-of-Thought (CoT) prompting method, based on evidence from \citet{wei2022chain}, which demonstrates the effectiveness of few-shot CoT in reasoning tasks, including sports understanding.
-In addition to CoT, we explored standard prompting (SP) for both zero-shot and few-shot settings~\citep{brown2020language} and zero-shot CoT~\citep{kojima2022large} as baselines.
-In the few-shot settings, five exemplars were provided for each task, with answers annotated by human experts.
-Exemplars were consistently sourced from the development set, with the temperature parameter set to 0 to ensure consistent response generation.

-\textbf{SPORTU-video Evaluation:} We investigate a range of MLLMs, including 7 close source models and 6 open source models.
-For close source models, we evaluate GPT-4o (2024-08-06 version) and -4omini \citep{gpt4o}, GPT-4V \citep{gpt4v}, Gemini 1.5 Pro \citep{geminiteam2024gemini}, Gemini 1.5 Flash \citep{geminiteam2024geminiflash} and Claude-3.5-Sonnet (20240620 version) \citep{Claude3.5} and-3.0-Haiku \cite{haiku}.For Open source models, we evaluate ChatUniVi \citep{jin2023chatunivi}, LLaVA-NeXT \citep{liu2024llavanext}, mPLUG-Owl3 \citep{ye2024mplugowl3longimagesequenceunderstanding}, Tarsier \citep{wang2024tarsierrecipestrainingevaluating}, Video-ChatGPT \citep{Maaz2023VideoChatGPT}, and VideoChat2\citep{li2024mvbench}.
+\textbf{SPORTU-video Evaluation:} We investigate a range of MLLMs, including 6 close-source models and 6 open-source models.
+For close-source models, we evaluated GPT-4o (2024-08-06 version) and -4omini \citep{gpt4o}, Gemini 1.5 Pro \citep{geminiteam2024gemini}, Gemini 1.5 Flash \citep{geminiteam2024geminiflash}, Claude-3.5-Sonnet (20240620 version) \citep{Claude3.5} and-3.0-Haiku \cite{haiku}.For open-source models, we evaluated ChatUniVi \citep{jin2023chatunivi}, LLaVA-NeXT \citep{liu2024llavanext}, mPLUG-Owl3 \citep{ye2024mplugowl3longimagesequenceunderstanding}, Tarsier \citep{wang2024tarsierrecipestrainingevaluating}, Video-ChatGPT \citep{Maaz2023VideoChatGPT}, VideoChat2\citep{li2024mvbench}, ST-LLM~\citep{liu2025st}, and Qwen2-VL-72B~\citep{Qwen-VL}.
 For the closed-source models, we adhered to the default settings provided by their official APIs.
 GPT and Claude family models processed ten image frames extracted from the video content as input.
 The Gemini family models processed the entire video, as their API supports video input.
-Due to computing resource limitations, we used the 7b versions of all open-source models in this evaluation.
+Due to computing resource limitations, we used the 7B versions of all open-source models in this evaluation except Qwen2-VL-72B, which can be accessed by API.
 For VideoChat, we set `max\_frames' to 100, while for the other open-source models, we used 16 frames as input.
 Across all closed and open-source models, we set the temperature parameter to 0 to ensure consistent response generation.

-Models were prompted to generate the answer first, followed by an explanation for why the model chose that answer.
-This method has been shown to be effective in generating interpretable results in reasoning tasks \citep{chen-etal-2023-rev}, and it also facilitates human error analysis.
-More details regarding the specific prompts used for both SPORTU-text and SPORTU-video can be found in Appendix~\ref{app:A}.
 All inferences are run on an NVIDIA RTX A6000.